Church of Cristo de la Luz

-The Mosque of Cristo de la Luz is a Catholic chapel and former mosque located in Toledo, Spain.
-It is one of the ten mosques that existed in the city during the Moorish period.
-Originally known as the Mezquita Bab al-Mardum, its name was derived from the nearby city gate, Bab al-Mardum.
+The Church of Cristo de la Luz is a Catholic chapel and former mosque located in Toledo, Spain.
+It is one of the ten mosques that existed in the city during the period of Muslim rule.
+Originally known as the Mezquita Bab al-Mardum (مسجد باب المردوم), its name was derived from the nearby city gate, Bab al-Mardum.
 The building is situated near the Puerta del Sol, in a district historically known as the Medina, where affluent Muslims once resided.

 History

-Built in 999 in Toledo, the Mosque of Cristo de la Luz is notable for remaining largely unchanged since its original construction.
-The mosque was commissioned by Ahmad Ibn Hadidi, while an inscription in Kufic script on the southwest façade attributes its construction to Musa Ibn Ali.
-This inscription, created using brick, provides key details about the mosque’s foundation.
+The mosque was built in the year 999 AD in Toledo, commissioned by Ahmad Ibn Hadidi, who belonged to a prestigious elite Toledan family.
+An inscription in Kufic script on the southwest façade identifies Musa Ibn 'Alī as the builder.
+This inscription, created using brick, provides key details about the mosque's foundation: identifying its patron, motives behind its construction, the architect, and date.

 Bismila (in the name of Allah).
 Ahmad ibn Hadidi had this mosque erected using his own money requesting a reward in paradise for it from Allah.
 It was completed with the aid of Allah under the direction of Musa ibn Alí, architect and Sa'ada, and concluded in Muharram in 390 (Islamic calendar).

-According to legend, a shaft of light guided King Alfonso VI to a hidden figurine of the crucified Christ, which had remained concealed for centuries.
+According to legend, which emerged only after the Christianization and remained a Christian tradition, a shaft of light guided King Alfonso VI to a hidden figurine of the crucified Christ, which had remained concealed for centuries.
 In commemoration, the king left his shield in the chapel with an inscription that read: "This is the shield which the King Alfonso VI left in this chapel when he conquered Toledo, and the first Mass was held here".
+The conquest took place in the year 1085, and the mosque was converted to a church after the Christian conquest.